 What I’m going to outline for you in this post is exactly what I include in my paid course (How to Raise £3,000 in 30 Days).
 What you’re not getting are the support videos, the concise written instructions, the templates and the direct and personal feedback from myself, but for those who simply want to be pointed in the right direction this will certainly be more than enough.

 That’s right!
 All clients who enrol on the programme are given an extensive starter module, to make sure you are absolutely ready to hit the ground running when you launch into Day 1 of your thirty days.
 A lot of it will be going over what for some of you will be routine things that you had in place long ago.
 For others it will be a chance to dot the i’s and cross the t’s and make sure you, your project and your organisation are “fit for funding.”
 You need to do the same.

 This first pre-launch module is divided into five

-1. Download and study my specially designed FREE infographic
+1. Download and study my specially designed FREE interactive infographic

 An easy to use visual reminder of some of the key principles of fundraising as well as links to hundreds of sources of grant funding and other useful links.